srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ## Lab Scenario

-Contoso management is pushing for an an update to their Asset Monitoring and Tracking Solution that will use IoT devices to reduce the manual data entry work that is required under the current system and provide more advanced monitoring during the shipping process.
-The solution relies on the ability to provision and de-provision IoT devices.
-The best option for managing the provisioning requirements appears to be DSP.
+Contoso management is pushing for an an update to their existing Asset Monitoring and Tracking Solution.
+The update will use IoT devices to reduce the manual data entry work that is required under the current system and provide more advanced monitoring during the shipping process.
+The solution relies on the ability to provision IoT devices when shipping containers are loaded and deprovision the devices when the container arrives at the destination.
+The best option for managing the provisioning requirements appears to be the IoT Hub Device Provisioning Service (DPS).

-The proposed system will use IoT devices with integrated sensors for tracking the location, temperature, pressure of shipping containers during transit.
+The proposed system will use IoT devices with integrated sensors for tracking the location, temperature, and pressure of shipping containers during transit.
 The devices will be placed within the existing shipping containers that Contoso uses to transport their cheese, and will connect to Azure IoT Hub using vehicle provided WiFi.
 The new system will provide continuous monitoring of the product environment and enable a variety of notification scenarios when issues are detected.
+The rate at which telemetry is sent to IoT hub must be configurable.

 In Contoso's cheese packaging facility, when an empty container enters the system it will be equipped with the new IoT device and then loaded with packaged cheese products.
-The IoT device needs to be auto-provisioned to IoT hub using Device Provisioning Service.
-When the container arrives at the destination, the IoT device will be retrieved and then "decommissioned" through DPS.
-The device will be re-used for future shipments.
+The IoT device needs to be auto-provisioned to IoT hub using DPS.
+When the container arrives at the destination, the IoT device will be retrieved and must be fully deprovisioned (disenrolled and deregistered).
+The recovered devices will be recycled and re-used for future shipments following the same auto-provisioning process.

-You have been tasked with validating the device provisioning and de-provisioning process using DPS.
-For the initial phase of the process you will use an Individual Enrollment approach.
+You have been tasked with validating the device provisioning and deprovisioning process using DPS.
+For the initial testing phase you will use an Individual Enrollment approach.

 The following resources will be created: